Who sets the rules of the game?

 Regulates distance between detached buildings and building technology solutions for attached buildings.

 - In the event of a fire, people must be able to leave the building or be rescued in another way

 Includes, for example, alarm devices, emergency lighting and requirements for the design, number and dimensions of escape routes.

 - Consideration for the safety of the rescue team

 Requirements for accessibility and installations for fire fighting and rescue operations so that the safety of the rescue crew is ensured.

-Which regulations apply to folding walls and block walls
+Which regulations apply to folding walls and movable walls

-Of the basic requirements in BBR, mainly two concern folding and block walls.
+Of the basic requirements in BBR, mainly two concern folding and movable walls.